awsdocs/amazon-chime-user-guide/doc_source/moderate-meeting.md

 # Scheduling a moderated meeting<a name="moderate-meeting"></a>

 Meeting hosts and delegates with Pro permissions can schedule moderated meetings, which only start when a moderator joins\.
-Until a moderator joins, moderated meeting attendees cannot interact with each other using audio, video, screen sharing, meeting chat, or the visual roster features\.
-After moderated meetings start, they continue until the meeting is ended, even if the moderators drop or leave the meeting\.
+Until a moderator joins, moderated meeting attendees cannot interact with each other\.
+The audio, video, screen sharing, meeting chat, and visual roster remain unavailable\.
+After moderated meetings start, those features continue until the meeting ends, even if the moderators drop or leave the meeting\.

-Meeting hosts and delegates are meeting moderators by default\.
-If a meeting host or delegate shares the moderator passcode with other attendees, they can also join the meeting as moderators\.
-There can be multiple moderators for a moderated meeting\.
-Meeting attendees who enter the moderator passcode can access additional host actions\.
-They can lock, record, and end meetings, and mute all other attendees\.
+By default, meeting hosts and delegates have moderator permission, and a meeting can have more than one moderator\.
+Hosts and delegates can share the moderator passcode with other attendees, and they can also join the meeting as moderators\.
+When they do, they can lock, record, and end meetings, and mute all other attendees\.
 For more information, see [Moderator actions using the Amazon Chime app](#actions-app) and [Moderator actions using phone or in\-room video systems](#actions-phone-vid)\.

 ## Joining a meeting as a moderator<a name="mod-join"></a>